-If a project meets the criteria of being both "research" and with "human subjects," it will require some level of IRB approval based on, at minimum, an expediated review by one or members of the IRB (see § 45 CFR 46.110).
-Many BGU dissertation proposal can receive an IRB approval through an expedited review.
+If a project meets the criteria of being both "research" and with "human subjects," it will require some level of IRB approval based on, at minimum, an expediated review by one or more members of the IRB (see § 45 CFR 46.110).
+Many BGU dissertation proposals can receive approval of the IRB through an expedited review.